Nhinlee/Knowledge-Documents/Git/git_&_github.md

 - `git checkout HEAD filename`: Discards changes in the working directory.
 - `git reset HEAD filename`: Unstages file changes in the staging area.
 - `git reset commit_SHA`: Resets to a previous commit in your commit history.
+- `git stash` & `git stash pop` You’re “stashing” your local work temporarily in order to update a previous commit and later on retrieve your work.

+### Handy Git Operations

+#### Git Log
+- `git log --oneline` shows the list of commits in one line format.
+- `git log -S "keyword"` displays a list of commits that contain the keyword in the message.
+In the screenshot below, we use `git log -S "Add"` to find any commits with “Add” in the message.
+- `git log --oneline --graph - --graph` Displays a visual representation of how the branches and commits were created in order to help you make sense of your repository history.
+When used alone, the description can be very lengthy, so you can combine the command with `--oneline` in order to shorten the description.

+#### Git commit amend
+- `git commit --amend`

+#### Git alias commands

+- $ `git config --global alias.co "checkout"`
+- $ `git config --global alias.br "branch"`
+- $ `git config --global alias.glop "log --pretty=format:"%h %s" --graph"`